jz7544772/J-Tetris/README.md

 * ~~Add rest of the pieces~~
 * Clean up the messy code by using a configuration file
 * Implement end-game condition

+## Instruction:

+Enter: statr/pause the game
+Arrows key for controls.